DisCoTec/discotec.github.io/2024/venue.md

 Groningen is one of the happiest cities in Europe, and happiest small city in the Netherlands, scoring in the top five European cities for quality of life, education, public domain, health care and air quality.
 Students comprise an estimated 25% of its total population and makes it the country's demographically youngest city.

-Groningen offers plenty of options for visitors; see [here](https://www.visitgroningen.nl/en) for touristic information.
+Groningen offers plenty of options for visitors.
+Please see [here](https://www.visitgroningen.nl/en) for (official) touristic information.

 ### The University of Groningen
 Founded in 1614, the University of Groningen comprises